Skip to content

 Z’EV BEN SHIMON HALEVI AND THE TOLEDANO TRADITION

 The Kabbalah Society, founded in the early 1970s, is a loose affiliation of groups worldwide that teach and pass on the Toledano Tradition.
 Z’ev ben Shimon Halevi was its Principal Tutor and a Fellow of the Temenos Academy in London.
 Born into an English Sephardic Jewish family in 1933, Halevi began to study Kabbalah in his early twenties.
 In the 1970s he started to teach and write books on Kabbalah, and subsequently taught and lectured extensively around the world.

 Over the past 50 years, Halevi continued to reformulate the teaching and clarify its principles.
 He saw it as his task to update its mythology and metaphysics in terms of modern science and psychology.
 His 14 books (and e-books) on the tradition have been translated into 16 languages and are available internationally.

-For over 40 years, Joanna Lapage-Browne and Kurt Browne have studied with Halevi, taught groups, and raised a family in their home in NW London which has been and continues to be, a home for the School.
+For over 40 years, Joanna Lapage-Browne and Kurt Browne studied with Halevi, taught groups, and raised a family in their home in northwest London which has been and continues to be, a home for the School.

 While they help to provide a focus for many, the tradition of the Tree of Life and Jacob’s Ladder is alive and ongoing in the varied autonomous Kabbalah groups throughout the world.
-Continuing in many forms by way of group work, meditation, ritual and ultimately through our selves – thinking, feeling and acting consciously in the world – the interconnection between companions, tutors and our international community results in a rich diversity of ideas and shared experiences.
+Continuing in many forms by way of group work, meditation, ritual, and ultimately through one’s own self in thinking, feeling, and acting consciously in the world, the interconnection between companions, tutors, and the international community, results in a rich diversity of ideas and shared experiences.